Legal Resources

 These practices suggest that the compensatory remedy is not effective within the meaning of ECtHR case law, and that the applicants remain victims of a breach of their rights.

-POLAND ■ In April 2023, the Polish Commissioner for Human Rights (RPO) released his correspondence with the General Director of the Prison Service, in which he requested a revision of the procedure to submit complaints, requests, and appeals.
+POLAND In n April 2023, the Polish Commissioner for Human Rights (RPO) released his correspondence with the General Director of the Prison Service, in which he requested a revision of the procedure to submit complaints, requests, and appeals.
 These applications should be sent directly to the director of penitentiary facilities.
 Following amendments to the executive penal code adopted in 2022, applications must be filed within seven days from the date on which the concerned prison became aware of the subject of the application.
 If this deadline is not met, the application is disregarded, unless the delay results from circumstances beyond the prisoners’ control.

 RPO teams visiting prison facilities observed that prisons have not developed internal procedures to promptly confirm the date on which applications were received, in breach of the recommendations of the General Director of the Prison Service, stating that prison officers receiving correspondence addressed to the prison director must record the receipt date on it.